 - App servers are plug and play.
-Doesn't require the user to own thier router and configure port forwarding on it.
+Doesn't require the user to own their router and configure port forwarding on it.
 Supports public wifi and cellular networks.

 - Cloud instance doesn't need to be powerful, all it does is pipe network traffic.
-OpenVPN encryption would be turned off.
+OpenVPN encryption could be turned off.

 - Using haproxy with Server Name Indication (SNI) Routing this could be a multi-tenant service.

 - It still couldn't read the traffic even if it wanted to.

-- Actually it could, but it would require the hacker/cloud provider to reroute traffic, generate a new TLS certificate, and start MITM'ing, which they would be unable to hide from the user/tenant, as long as the software has a way to check for it.
+- Actually it could, but it would require the hacker/cloud provider to reroute traffic, generate a new TLS certificate, and start MITM'ing, which they should be unable to hide from the user/tenant, as long as the software has a way to check for it.

 - This would be similar to companies installing bad CA certs on employee machines and MITM'ing, but the unauthorized cert lives on the server.

 - Ideally, the apps and the infrastructure that runs them would be separated

-- Apps must trust the environment they run in, but not vice-versa
+- Apps must trust the environment they run in, but not necessarily vice-versa

 - It's possible that the haproxy in the cloud would only be required for bootstrapping the app.